-Each year, the Center for Premodern Studies (CPS) (formerly the Consortium for the Study of the Premodern World (CSPW) provides funding for five to six graduate students beginning their dissertation research to participate in the CSPW Dissertation Development Fellowship Program, a series of weekly workshop sessions led by Professor Katharine Gerbner.
-The goal of the workshop is to help doctoral students as they begin a dissertation project to think about their dissertation work in comparative, premodern, global, and interdisciplinary ways.
-A call for applications for the Spring 2021 Dissertation Development Fellowships is available at https://z.umn.edu/CPS2022DissertationFellows.
+Each year, the Center for Premodern Studies (CPS) (formerly the Consortium for the Study of the Premodern World) provides funding for five to six graduate students beginning their dissertation research to participate in a Dissertation Development Fellowship Program.
+This summer the workshop led by Professor Michael Gaudio of the Department of Art History.
+The workshop helps doctoral students to launch their projects by thinking about their scholarship in comparative, premodern, global, and interdisciplinary ways.
+The call for Summer 2022 Dissertation Development Fellowships is available at now at https://z.umn.edu/CPS2022DissertationFellows.
 Applications are due Friday, February 4, 2022.

-The consortium funds approximately twenty research workshops each academic year.
+The Center for Premodern Studies funds approximately twenty research workshops each academic year.
 These faculty- and graduate student-led initiatives involve scholars at the University as well as partners at local, national, and international institutions.
 Research workshops address intellectual questions in global premodern studies; their activities range from reading groups and seminars to symposia and conferences.
 Learn more about our research workshops.